 Writing for themselves rather than their clients.
 Many professionals use industry jargon, focus on qualifications over client benefits, and create content that sounds impressive but doesn’t help real people solve problems.
 Write as if you’re explaining something important to a friend who trusts your advice but doesn’t understand your industry.

-Most copywriting in the property and financial sectors sounds the same.
+Many business owners in the property and financial services sectors invest in SEO.